Anachoretic/Asus-TUF-Linux/Distro Setup/arch-and-derivatives.md

 ```

 ### For other kernels:
 You must install the headers package for your specific kernel before installing the DKMS drivers.
 The package name varies depending on the kernel.
-For example, for the Zen kernel it is called linux-zen-headers, and for the Hardened kernel it is called linux-hardened-headers.
+For example, for the Zen kernel it is called `linux-zen-headers`, and for the Hardened kernel it is called `linux-hardened-headers`.

 ```bash
 sudo pacman -S dkms nvidia-open-dkms nvidia-utils lib32-nvidia-utils nvidia-settings libva-nvidia-driver vulkan-icd-loader lib32-vulkan-icd-loader